Lauderdale Road Spanish & Portuguese Synagogue: A pan-Sephardi community

-The S&P Sephardi Community maintains two other places of worship alongside Lauderdale Road.
-These are the historic Bevis Marks Synagogue and the Holland Park Synagogue.
+The S&P Sephardi Community also maintains the historic Bevis Marks Synagogue and the Holland Park Synagogue.
 Associated with the community are its Beth Din, Sephardi Kashrut Authority, JewishChoice Elderly Care Campus, the Montefiore Endowment, alongside various cemeteries and charities.
 Together these form the communal and philanthropic heart of Sephardi culture in the UK.
-To accommodate young families a La Petite Nursery, a new Jewish daycare centre for small children has opened on site.
+To accommodate young families a La Petite Nursery, a Jewish daycare centre for small children opened on site.

 From 1977 to 2012 the community was led by Rabbi Abraham Levy, a self-described moderate and "defiant centrist" in Jewish community affairs, who established the Naima Jewish Preparatory School and welcomed continued arrivals from across the Muslim world and Iraq especially.
 Rabbi Abraham Levy has said "the Iraqis were a rejuvenating force within our congregation."

-A Globalised Community
+A globalised community

-Today the congregation's senior rabbi today is Rabbi Joseph Dweck, originally from the United States, who also usually attends Lauderdale Road Synagogue.
+Today the congregation's senior rabbi is Rabbi Joseph Dweck, originally from the United States.
 In reverence to its Victorian heritage, Lauderdale Road is one of very few synagogues where the rabbis and wardens continue to wear traditional top hats.
-According to Rabbi Abraham Levy in his youth "many prominent members of the congregation would come to the service in white tie and tails" for the Kol Nidre service on Yom Kippur and that "tails gave way to jackets in the 1990s and now it is lounge suits."This evolving style reflects the continuing link, but also evolution away from, Lauderdale Road's past as being the synagogue of the Sephardi Anglo-Jewish gentry or "Cousinhood" as it became a globalised, pan-Sephardi community.
+According to Rabbi Abraham Levy, in his youth "many prominent members of the congregation would come to the service in white tie and tails" for the Kol Nidre service on Yom Kippur and that "tails gave way to jackets in the 1990s and now it is lounge suits."
+This evolving style reflects the continuing link and evolution from Lauderdale Road's history as the synagogue of the Sephardi Anglo-Jewish gentry, or "Cousinhood" as it became a globalised, pan-Sephardi community.

 The Western Sephardi liturgy of the London S&P Sephardi community is considered one of the closest to the Sephardi liturgy originally in Spain.
 However, reflecting the pan-Sephardi identity of the community additional parallel services are held on High Holy Days following the liturgy used by Baghdadi Jews and Iraqi Jews.
 This way Lauderdale Road both honours its unique role as a custodian of Spanish and Portuguese Jewish liturgy but also embraces the customs of the Jewish Middle East.